otoolep/syslog-gollector/README.md

-gollector
+syslog-gollector
 ========

-*gollector* is a Syslog Collector, written in [Go](http://golang.org/), which has support for streaming received messages to [Apache Kafka](https://kafka.apache.org/), version 0.8.
+*syslog-gollector* is a Syslog Collector, written in [Go](http://golang.org/), which has support for streaming received messages to [Apache Kafka](https://kafka.apache.org/), version 0.8.
 The messages can be written to Kafka in parsed format, or written exactly as received.

 The logs lines must be [RFC5424](http://tools.ietf.org/html/rfc5424) compliant, and in the following format:

     <PRI>VERSION TIMESTAMP HOSTNAME APP-NAME PROC-ID MSGID MSG"

 Consult the RFC to learn what each of these fields is.
 The TIMESTAMP field must be in [RFC3339](http://www.ietf.org/rfc/rfc3339.txt) format.
 MSGID must be '-' (nil).
-Lines not matching this format are dropped by the gollector.
+Lines not matching this format are dropped by the syslog-gollector.

 Checking out the "Running" section for hints on how to suitably configure Syslog clients.

 Multi-line Support
 ------------
-The gollector supports multi-line messages, so messages such as stack traces will be considered a single message.
+The syslog-gollector supports multi-line messages, so messages such as stack traces will be considered a single message.

 Parsing Mode
 ------------
 Parsing mode is enabled by default.
 In this mode, the Syslog header is parsed, and the fields become keys in a JSON structure.
 This JSON structure is then written to Kafka.
 If parsing mode is not enabled, the log line is written to Kafka as it was received.

-For example, imagine the following message is received by the gollector:
+For example, imagine the following message is received by the syslog-gollector:

     <134>1 2013-09-04T10:25:52.618085 ubuntu sshd 1999 - password accepted for user root